-As we enter the Fall and Winter seasons, we are excited to see the leaves change in colors, and enjoy our coziest outfits as we prepare for the upcoming holidays.
-However, some of us might not be as enthusiastic about the seasons due to an unwanted visitor: Seasonal Affective Disorder (SAD).
+As we enter the Spring and Summer seasons, we are excited to see the leaves change in colors, and enjoy our summer outfits as we prepare for the warmer weather.
+However, some of us might not be as enthusiastic about the change due to an unwanted visitor: Seasonal Affective Disorder (SAD).
 SAD is a type of depression that is brought on by seasonal changes; it begins and ends about the same time every year (Mayo Clinic).
 One of the treatments for this disorder is therapy and if you’re a college student, we have some good news for you – you are able to receive therapy through your institution!
 What’s even better is that you are now able to receive therapy without having to show up in person thanks to teletherapy.
 Due to the COVID-19 pandemic, many institutions have now implemented telehealth services for their students to make healthcare more accessible.
 Though, you are still able to receive in-person services if you prefer.
 Our Mental Health Directory now shows where you are able to receive teletherapy at your campus in addition to in person sites that offer therapy.

 Preview and link to the map: http://bit.ly/3FbsG3S